 In many cases, even if you caught the leaf damage early and addressed it, the orchid leaf will still have some residual drooping and wrinkling.

 You should cut off wrinkled, limp orchid leaves if there are signs of disease, rot or infection.
-However, in general, limp and wrinkled orchid leaves should be left on the orchid.
+However, in most cases, limp and wrinkled orchid leaves should be left on the orchid.
 Given time, wrinkled, wilted leaves will regain some or most of their turgor and structure.
 Wrinkled orchid leaves can be safely left on the orchid.

 In this article, I will go over in more detail what you should do with your wilted, wrinkled orchid leaves.
 You’ll learn what you can expect in terms of recovery after you have addressed the issues that led to the wrinkled orchid leaves.
-I will also talk about scenarios, such as rot or disease, where you will want to remove these wrinkled orchid leaves, and how to go about it.
+I will also talk about certain scenarios, such as rot or disease, where you will want to remove these wrinkled orchid leaves, and how to go about it.
 Keep reading to learn more!

 Please note that these links are affiliate links and as an Amazon Associate, I earn from qualifying purchases.
 Purchases made through affiliate links in this post may generate commissions at no additional cost to you.
 Use this link for a discounted Amazon Prime trial.
 Thank you for your support!